 All scoring of application components will be done using standardized scoring.
 This means that the raw scores assigned by the assessors (or calculated in UCAN for GPA and MCAT CARS) are converted to standardized scores based on the distribution of scores obtained by all applicants within a given year's applicant pool.
 Under this system, the mean score for a given application component will be designated as a score of 100, with a standard deviation of 15.
 If an applicant's score is one standard deviation above the mean score in a particular area, his or her score will therefore be 115.
 If it is one standard deviation below, it will be 85.
-For example, if the mean CARS score for all applicants is 123, with a standard deviation of 2, then an applicant with a CARS score of 125 will have a standardized score of 115.
+For example, if the mean CARS score of 125 will have a standardized score of 115.
 An applicant with a CARS score of 119 would have a score of 70.
 It is important to keep in mind that standardized scores are based upon a mean score and are not, therefore, "out of" any particular number.